Thriller (anthology): "Disfigured" by Michael Palmer & Daniel Palmer

 Dr. George Hill and his ex-wife Maura Hill receive a letter that their son has been kidnapped; if they want to see him alive again, George must inject isopropyl alcohol in the face of his celebrity client, Audra Meadows, during surgery, disfiguring her permanently.
 Maura sneaks into the Meadows' household, hoping to rescue her son.
 After witnessing Audra being verbally abused and then raped by her husband, Alec, Maura searches the house without success.
 Maura visits another property, this one owned by A.R.
 Meadows, only to find the property is owned by Ambrose Meadows.
 Maura then goes in search of Dr. Simon Rubenstein, the psychiatrist who had prescribed Audra's pills.
 Maura then discovers that Audra had threatened Maura's son's life herself, unbeknownst to Alec, believing that if she were disfigured, Alec would reject her, and then she'd be free from his mental and sexual abuse.
 Just before the surgery, Maura and Dr. Rubenstein confront Audra.

 "The Abelard Sanction" by David Morrell

 Saul Grisman and his wife, Erika, are on a hunt to kill Habib, a terrorist who had killed their son.
-Following Habib to a neutral safe house known as the Abelard Sanction, Erika reveals she has secured sticks of dynamite around her waist, which if detonated threatens Habib and her husband's lives.
+Following Habib to a neutral safe house known as the Abelard Sanction, Erika reveals she has secured sticks of dynamite around her waist, which if detonated threatens the lives of Habib and her husband.
 She offers Habib a chance to escape, allowing him a 24-hour head start.
 The dynamite is then revealed to be a fake, then the detonator triggers explosives on both sides of Habib's vehicle, killing him.